LexPredict/lexpredict-contraxsuite/docker/README.md

 ```
 If there are visible problems in the service logs - fix them and either wait or restart Docker (sudo service docker restart).

-If the logs are totally empty then this usualy means that Docker was unable to find the required image or have some other
+If the logs are totally empty then this usually means that Docker was unable to find the required image or have some other
 system-wide problems.

 Check Docker errors in syslog: